 confluence of particular sociopolitical, economic, and demographic factors may help explain Kosovo Albanians' disproportionate rate of radicalization.
 With 44 percent of the population aged below 25, Kosovo has the youngest population in Europe.25 There is also a surplus of young men, with a ratio of 1.1 male(s) per female.
-This youth bulge makes the country more susceptible to radicalization and social unrest, especially as it is combined with rapid urbanization and poor economic conditions.26 In fact Kosovo has the lowest Human Development Index in Europe and the lowest per capita income in the Balkans.27 Also, as of 2013, Kosovo's unemployment rate for the 15-24 age group was 56 percent.28 A number of studies demonstrate a significant association between an excessive rate of youth unemployment and incidence of terrorism in Europe.29 Furthermore, according to United National Development Programme (UNDP) 62 percent of Kosovo's adult population has low levels of education.30 Ignorance and lack of proper educational opportunities often make people more vulnerable to ideological indoctrination and radicalization.31 This vulnerability is compounded by Kosovo's significant ethnic polarization and exacerbated by a recent traumatic ethno-sectarian conflict that had sharp religious undertones.
+This youth bulge makes the country more susceptible to radicalization and social unrest, especially when combined with rapid urbanization and poor economic conditions.26 In fact Kosovo has the lowest Human Development Index in Europe and the lowest per capita income in the Balkans.27 Also, as of 2013, Kosovo's unemployment rate for the 15-24 age group was 56 percent.28 A number of studies demonstrate a significant association between high youth unemployment and the incidence of terrorism in Europe.29 Furthermore, United according to National Development Programme (UNDP), 62 percent of Kosovo's adult population has low levels of education.30 Ignorance and lack of proper educational opportunities often make people more vulnerable to ideological indoctrination radicalization.31 In Kosovo, this vulnerability is exacerbated by significant ethnic polarization and the recent traumatic ethno-sectarian conflict that had sharp religious undertones.